OpenMx/OpenMx/docs/source/Internals.rst

 * MxCompute controls what happens in the backend.
 * After the backend returns, the model is updated with everything that changed.
-* The model\@runstate slot is suppose to preserve the post-backend state of the model so that summary output doesn't change after the user changes something in the model after mxRun.

 Note that MxEval is almost pure R code.